Chinese police overseas service stations

-The term "overseas service station" (海外服务站 (hǎiwài fúwù zhàn)) and the associated phrase, "Overseas 110" or "110 Overseas" (海外110 (hǎiwài yāoyāolíng, abroad 110); alluding to China's emergency number for the police, 110), refer to various overseas offices established in other countries by local public security bureaus of the People's Republic of China.
+The term "overseas service station" and the associated phrase, "Overseas 110" or "110 Overseas" (海外110 (hǎiwài yāoyāolíng, abroad 110); alluding to China's emergency number for the police, 110), refer to various overseas offices established in other countries by local public security bureaus of the People's Republic of China.

 In 2022, Chinese police overseas service stations garnered public attention after human rights group Safeguard Defenders published a report accusing the Chinese government of illegally using the stations to intimidate Chinese dissidents and criminal suspects abroad and to pressure them to return to China.
 The report led to investigations of the stations by the governments of several countries.

 History

 The stations were first established in 2014 with the official stated purpose of assisting overseas Chinese with routine paperwork and liaising with national law enforcement in the countries in which they reside.
 They are most common among public security bureaus in Fujian Province due to the large amount of overseas Chinese originating from Fujian.